Hermann-web/blog/docs/blog/posts/software-and-tools/dev/OSX/linux/setting-up-a-new-linux-system.md

 For professional or academic documents, nothing beats **LaTeX**.
 I remember being blown away when I first discovered it—the idea of coding a document.
 But a full TeX Live installation can be enormous\!

 My solution, of course, is a Docker container.
-I created a minimal image with just the tools I need, like `latexindent`, to keep the size down.
+I created minimal images with just the tools I need, like `latexindent` and `pdflatex`, to keep the size down.

 **Dockerfile for `latexindent`:**